hsaijo/hsaijo.github.io/index.md

         <div class="paper-meta">
           <span class="paper-journal">Review of Economic Dynamics</span>, 2019
         </div>
-        <p class="paper-abstract">Household-level labor supply responses to technology shocks are inconsistent with the sticky price view of the business cycle, contrary to aggregate evidence.</p>
+        <p class="paper-abstract">Contrary to the aggregate evidence, labor supply responses to technology shocks at the household level indicate that the data is inconsistent with the sticky price view of the business cycle.</p>
         <div class="paper-files">
           <a href="http://hsaijo.github.io/files/hours.pdf">Paper</a>
-          <a href="http://hsaijo.github.io/files/hours_wp.pdf">Working Paper</a>
+          <a href="http://hsaijo.github.io/files/hours_wp.pdf">Working paper version with additional results</a>
         </div>
       </div>